kirjavascript/TetrisGYM/README.md

 ## Development

 To build, you need a copy of `node` and `cc65` installed on your system.
-There are no other dependencies.

 Provide a `clean.nes` file of the unpatched ROM and run `sh build.sh` in a shell or `build.bat` on Windows.